Elektroi/dotfiles/doc/installation-guide.md

   * Add the work profile and sync
   * Authenticate all the extensions
   * For each profile: Go to History > Show Full History > Tabs from other devices > Open All
-* Open Magnet
-  * Give permissions
-  * Check Launch at login
-  * Open Preferences and remove shortcuts for corner, third, and center positions
 * Open Rocket
   * Give permissions
   * Preferences > General